Power BI vs Tableau: Feature Comparison for Data Engineers

 Can Power BI replace Tableau?+

-Do data engineer interviews ask about BI tools?+
+Do DE interviews ask about BI tools?+